Sacramento Kings: 2013–2015: Franchise restructuring

-2015–2017: Divac as general manager, new arena
+2015–2017: Rise of Cousins

 On March 3, 2015, the Kings announced former Sacramento center Vlade Divac as the new vice president of basketball operations.
 Following the end of Sacramento's 29–53 season for 2014–15, The Kings made aggressive off-season moves in drafting Willie Cauley-Stein and acquiring Rajon Rondo, Kosta Koufos, Marco Belinelli, and Caron Butler in preparation for the 2015–16 season.
 To free up cap space, Divac traded Nik Stauskas, Carl Landry, Jason Thompson, a future top 10 protected first-round pick, and the right to swap two future first-round picks to the Philadelphia 76ers for the rights to second-round picks Artūras Gudaitis and Luka Mitrović.
 While the 76ers gave up nearly nothing to acquire draft assets that would result in the selection of number 1 overall pick Markelle Fultz, the Kings remained one of the worst teams in the NBA.
 It was regarded by many as one of the most lopsided trades in NBA history.

 On April 14, 2016, after a 33–49 season, the Kings fired head coach George Karl.
-Karl compiled a record of 44-68 with the Kings.
+Karl compiled a record of 44–68 with the Kings.

 The 2016–17 season brought several changes.
-The Kings moved into their new arena, the Golden 1 Center.
+The Kings moved into their new arena, Golden 1 Center.
 On May 9, 2016, the Kings hired former Memphis Grizzlies coach Dave Joerger as head coach.
 During the 2016 NBA draft, the Kings traded the 8th pick to the Phoenix Suns for the 13th and 28th pick in the draft, as well as the rights to Serbian guard Bogdan Bogdanović.
 Later in the evening, the Kings traded Marco Belinelli to the Charlotte Hornets in exchange for the 22nd pick in the draft.
-The Kings selected four players in the 2016 NBA draft – Greek center Georgios Papagiannis with the 13th pick, Syracuse shooting guard Malachi Richardson with the 22nd pick, Kentucky forward Skal Labissiere with the 28th pick, and Oklahoma guard Isaiah Cousins with the 59th pick.
+The Kings selected four players in the 2016 NBA draft—Greek center Georgios Papagiannis with the 13th pick, Syracuse shooting guard Malachi Richardson with the 22nd pick, Kentucky forward Skal Labissiere with the 28th pick, and Oklahoma guard Isaiah Cousins with the 59th pick.
 In free agency, the Kings signed Anthony Tolliver, Garrett Temple, Arron Afflalo, Matt Barnes, and Ty Lawson.